jr64/runelf/README.md

 ## Usage

-Runelf reads the ELF file from stdin, all arguments as well es environment variables are passed on.
+Runelf reads the ELF file from stdin, all arguments as well as environment variables are passed on.

 ```sh
 cat /bin/ps | ./runelf aux